Step 3

 A health professional can make the referral

-Before recent changes to the aged care system, health professionals could refer you directly to an ACAT for assessment.
-Now, they have to refer you to My Aged Care for the ACAT referral to be created from there.
-You need to give your health professional your consent to do this on your behalf, including consent to pass on your personal information.
+You need to give your health professional your consent to request an assessment on your behalf, including consent to pass on your personal information.
 If you are unable to make the decision, your nominated decision maker can do this on your behalf.

-How long does it take to get an ACAT appointment?
+How long does it take to get an appointment?

 Your need is urgent